mmkke/GMRI/README.md

 ___
 ## Modeling

-Run the following make command to run the src/modeling.py file.
-This file will run several regression analysis and return the results and plots.
+Execute the following make command to run the src/modeling.py file.
+This file will run several regression analyses and return the results and plots.

 ```Make
 make modeling